Monsieur Lazhar: Release

 Monsieur Lazhar debuted at the Locarno International Film Festival in August 2011, followed by a screening at the Toronto International Film Festival in September 2011.
 It was featured at the Whistler Film Festival in December 2011, and selected for the 2012 Sundance Film Festival.

 The film opened in Montreal on 22 October 2011.
 It was released in Toronto and Vancouver on 27 January 2012, a few days after it was announced in January 2012 that it was nominated for the Academy Award for Best Foreign Language Film.
 A limited release in the United States was also planned for April 2012.

 In 2023, Telefilm Canada announced that the film was one of 23 titles that will be digitally restored under its new Canadian Cinema Reignited program to preserve classic Canadian films.

 Reception

 Box office

 By 15 November 2011, the film made $1 million in Quebec theatres.
 By 19 December 2012, it made over $1 million in the U.S., with Falardeau also claiming success in Japan, the Netherlands and Spain.

-Monsieur Lazhar grossed $2,009,517 in North America and $4,572,398 in other countries, for a worldwide total of $6,581,915.
-Telefilm Canada credited it, along with Incendies and other films, with doubling domestic and worldwide gross on its works in 2011.
+Monsieur Lazhar grossed $2,009,517 in North America and $7,065,194 in other countries, for a worldwide total of $9,074,711.
+Telefilm Canada credited the film, along with Incendies and other films, with doubling domestic and worldwide gross on its works in 2011.